stjude/cis-x/README.md

 locally.
 They do not need to match their target directory.
 Also note that the results directory must exist before running the command.

-The following template is the entire command to run the `run` command, with variables showing what needs to be set.
+The following template is the entire command to execute the `run` command, with variables showing what needs to be set.

 ```
 $ docker run \